 Where mobile connection is poor, Daniel Wellington utilizes lazy loading with image optimization to ensure an image appears for shoppers as quickly as possible, serving first a low-pixel but quick-to-load image, and then overwriting it with the optimized version.

-The optimization metrics speak for themselves, with the average static content webpage size falling from 2.9 megabytes to 590 kilobytes, an 80% reduction.
+The optimization metrics speak for themselves, with the average static content webpage size falling from 2.9 megabytes to 590 kilobytes, an 80% reduction, as reported by Daniel Wellington.

 Daniel Wellington’s reputation rests on keeping website, customer, and payment data encrypted and secure.
 Fastly provides a traffic encryption service that uses the TLS protocol to encrypt traffic between the customer and Daniel Wellington’s website and payment tools.